Selena Gomez Shows Off Cleavage In Stunning Dior Black Dress In Rare Red Carpet Appearance

 “The most elegant princess in the world,” said another.

 The WE Day event was one of Gomez’s rare red carpet appearances.
 The Wizards of Waverly Place alum has been keeping a low profile on social media since posting her look for Coachella on Saturday, April 13.
 She also hasn’t been seen on a red carpet since taking time to focus on her mental health back in October 2018.
 Entertainment Tonight reports that a source revealed to the publication that Gomez was hospitalized for mental health treatment and reportedly suffered from a mental health breakdown.
-Gomez’s breakdown was reportedly due to being diagnosed with Lupus and undergoing a kidney transplant back in July 2017.
+Gomez’s breakdown was reportedly due to being diagnosed with lupus and undergoing a kidney transplant back in July 2017.
 The “It Ain’t Me” singer, who is now the third most followed person on Instagram, took a three-month break from the photo-sharing app in October and emerged in January to wish her fans a happy new year and to thank them for standing by her.

 “It’s been a while since you have heard from me, but I wanted to wish everyone a happy new year and to thank you for your love and support,” Gomez captioned a series of three black-and-white pics.
 “Last year was definitely a year of self-reflection, challenges and growth.
 It’s always those challenges which show you who you are and what you are capable of overcoming.”

-ET shared that other celebrity sightings for WE Day California included Natalie Portman, Hailee Steinfeld, Sarah Michelle Gellar and more.
+ET shared that other celebrity sightings for WE Day California included Natalie Portman, Hailee Steinfeld, Sarah Michelle Gellar, and more.
 The youth empowerment event was hosted by Neil Patrick Harris.